mkjohnson/Blockchain-Ideas-for-Trucking/README.md

 **Potential Issues**

-**Scaling and Bloat** A blockchain for recording data at this scale could potentially create trillions of datapoints.
+A blockchain for recording data at this scale could potentially create trillions of datapoints.
 How to keep the size of the chain manageable.

  Thoughts include:
 - Storing a hash of the data in the chain then sending the data over conventional means (FTP, AS2, etc).
 The receiving party could hash the same data and check it against the hash of the same data in the blockchain for a match.